vinfreecs/genga/Documentation.md

  * All default parameters for the 'param.dat' file.
 See [here](#markdown-header-the-param.dat-file) for more details

- * pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
+ * def_pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
  * MaxColl i: Maximum number of Collisions per time step that can be stored
- * cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
+ * def_cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
+ * def_MinMass f: Minimal Mass for massive particles in Test particle mode, lighter particles are treated as test particles.
  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
- * StopAtEncounter i: When > 0, then the multisimulation mode stops simulations when a close encounter occurres (d < StopAtEncounterRadius * RHill). n2 is ignored for the stopping criterion, but still used for numerical close encounters.
+ * StopAtEncounter i: When > 0, then the multisimulation mode stops simulations when a close encounter occurs (d < StopAtEncounterRadius * RHill). n2 is ignored for the stopping criterion, but still used for numerical close encounters.
  * StopAtEncounterRadius f: factor to stop simulations at close encounters in multisimulation mode
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
- * def_GMax i: Defines the maximum size of close encoutner groups as 2^GMax.
+ * def_GMax i: Defines the maximum size of close encounter groups as 2^GMax.

 Here i means an integer and f a floating point value.